Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/meds.md

+# why should "medicine" have to kill you?

 _James Randi frequently attempts to overdoes on homeopathic medicine, and he's still alive; so it is safe medicine, and possibly the cause of his longevity_

 # "-thing"s I support